Paraguay River: Fauna

 The Paraguay River ecoregion has high species richness with about 350 fish species, including more than 80 endemics.
 About 80% of the fish species in the river are characiforms (tetras and allies) and siluriforms (catfish).
 Several of these migrate up the Paraguay River to spawn, including Prochilodus lineatus and Pseudoplatystoma corruscans.
-Unsurprisingly many species in the river are essentially of Paraná River Basin origin, but the fauna also has a connection with two Amazonian rivers, the Guaporé and Mamoré.
-While flowing in different directions, the Paraguay, Guaporé and Mamoré all have their source in the same region in central South America.
-Among the species shared between these are the black phantom tetra, an important fish in the aquarium industry, and the golden dorado, which is important in the fishing industry.
+Many species in the river are essentially of Paraná River Basin origin, but the fauna also has a connection with two Amazonian rivers, the Guaporé and Mamoré; while flowing in different directions, the Paraguay, Guaporé, and Mamoré all have their source in the same region in central South America.
+Among the species shared between these are the black phantom tetra, an important fish in the aquarium industry, and the golden dorado, which is important as game and as food.